Configure Windows event forwarding to your Defender for Identity standalone sensor

 For Destination Log, confirm that Forwarded Events is selected.
 For Defender for Identity to read the events, the destination log must be Forwarded Events.

-Select Source computer initiated and select Select Computers Groups.
+Select Source computer initiated > Select Computers Groups > Add Domain Computer.

-- Select By log and then select Security.
+Select Select Events > By log > Security.

-- In the Includes/Excludes Event ID field type the event number and select OK.
-For example, type 4776, like in the following sample:
+In the Includes/Excludes Event ID field type the event number and select OK.
+For example, enter 4776:

 Return to the command window opened in the first step.
 Run the following commands, replacing SubscriptionName with the name you created for the subscription.